7 ways audits create value for your organization

 Certification: mere compliance or opportunity for improvement?

-If you are a business owner or manager, ask yourself these simple questions: do the systems implemented in my plant site work?
+If you are a manager or business owner, ask yourself these simple questions: do the systems implemented in my plant site work?
 Is there a system in place?
 As a customer, you expect that the bread or chips that you’ll buy meet certain expectations.
 You already know how they taste and that they are safe to consume just because they are on the supermarket shelf.
 You take for granted that there wouldn’t be any problem with your product.
 Why?
 Because the bread or chips comply with food quality and safety regulations, and certification proves it.

 Despite all this, the evaluation to obtain the certification couldn’t eliminate the “obstacle” label for another reason: the auditor.
 This professional is required not only to evaluate your company’s system but also to contribute to it by pointing risk areas.
 A bad experience may have to increase your reservations about an audit.
 More problems instead of a solution!